jitsi/jitsi-meet/doc/quick-install.md

 ### Install Jitsi Meet

-Note: The installer will check if [Nginx](https://nginx.org/) or [Apache](https://httpd.apache.org/) is present (in that order) and configure a virtualhost within the web server it finds to serve Jitsi Meet.
+_Note_: The installer will check if [Nginx](https://nginx.org/) or [Apache](https://httpd.apache.org/) is present (in that order) and configure a virtualhost within the web server it finds to serve Jitsi Meet.
 If none of the above is found it then defaults to Nginx.

 ```sh
 # Ensure support is available for apt repositories served via HTTPS